fmd/tupla/README.md

 WIP game

 #TODO
-Fix camera jumping (jump straight up to see what i mean) Move jump logic to jump class
+Fix jumping in one-space high tube and not being able to move Fix camera jumping (jump straight up to see what i mean) Move jump logic to jump class
 Refactor point-to-world code